-This is our second year to prepare for the ESG report.
-Last year, we carried out stakeholders' engagement with our management team, who have decisive role on the Group's operations, and helped set the scene and direction on the Group's ESG approach.
+We had carried out stakeholders' engagement with our management team, who have decisive role in the Group's operations, and helped set the scene and direction on the Group's ESG approach.
+The diligently collected and carefully analyzed data underscores not only the Group's sustainable initiatives for the reporting period, but also the Group's short-term and long-term sustainability strategy.
 We intend to continuously reach out to more stakeholders for future reviews of our materiality.
 We will also maintain communication with the stakeholders of our latest developments and status on sustainability issues.